 Becca Stanek is a graduate of DePauw University.
 Becca is an experienced writer/editor who serves as a retirement expert for SmartAsset.
 She's passionate about helping people understand the sometimes daunting ins and outs of personal finance.
-Becca is a Certified Educator in Personal Finance® (CEPF®) and a member of the Society of American Business Editors and Writers.
+Becca is a Certified Educator in Personal Finance® (CEPF®) and a member of the Society for Advancing Business Editing and Writing.
 Her work has also appeared at Time, The Week, Mic and The Washington Monthly.
 Becca grew up in the Midwest and now lives in New York City.

 Posts by Becca Stanek:

 The term “fiduciary” is a good thing to hear if you’re searching for a financial advisor.
 Perhaps you’ve heard it in the news in connection to the debate over the Department of Labor’s fiduciary rule, or maybe it cropped up as you were choosing a financial advisor.
 Financial advisors who are fiduciaries hold a relationship of trust with their clients and abide by fiduciary duty.
 Fiduciary duty is the ethical obligation to act solely in someone else’s best interest.
 In theory, this should minimize conflicts of interest and make a financial advisor more trustworthy.
 Read on to learn more about what a fiduciary is and what fiduciary duty entails, as well as how to find a fiduciary financial advisor to work with.
 Read more